 About Turadh

-Turadh is a Scottish Gaelic word, pronounced 'too-rag’.
-It describes a dry spell between showers, a break in the clouds when the sun can come through.
-It also describes the experience we want to create for our guests: a pause between sometimes relentless rainstorms of challenge and an opportunity to see things in a different light.
+Turadh is a Scottish Gaelic word, pronounced 'too-rag'.
+It means a break in the clouds—that moment between showers when the sun comes through.
+It's exactly the experience we want to create for our guests: a pause in the relentless rain, a chance to catch your breath and see things in a different light.

 Our Beliefs